 Welcome to My New Website!

-Almost everything is here from the old site, although it may be in a different place.
-The new platform gives me more access and flexibility, and I’ll be adding my most requested day trips as I have time.
-I’m famous for my due diligence page (Dirty Secrets?), so you might visit that if you are new to our market.
+Environmental news and weekend events are on the Clyde’s Columns tab.
+Outdoor activities and day trips are on the Blue Ridge Experience tab.
+I’ll be adding more of my most requested day trips as I have time.
+On the subject of real estate, I’m famous for my due diligence page (Dirty Secrets?), so please visit that if you are new to our market.
 Please let me know if anything isn’t working or if you have any questions.

 Why Our Mountains?

 First, our area is easily accessed by four-lane highway from Atlanta, with average travel times of about an hour and a half.
 Many Florida residents can also reach our area in a day.

 We’ve been on the national map since the February 2002 issue of the Wall Street Journal’s Smart Money magazine named Blue Ridge GA one of the five best places to buy vacation homes in the U.S. “Why is this town a choice retreat?
 No worries about over-development — 42% of Fannin County is owned by the National Forest Service.
 After hiking the Appalachian mountain trails, head to the 100-year-old downtown to furnish your new house at the antique stores and galleries.”
 The June 17, 2014 issue of their MarketWatch lists Blue Ridge as #4 of “10 Great Mountain Towns For Retirees.”
 Their comment: “If you like the outdoors, chances are you have dreamed about retiring to a town in the mountains.
 You might love to ski, hike, camp, fish, mountain bike, or just plain admire the beautiful scenery.”